geirev/LBM/README.md

 make CUDA=1
 ```

-For double precision code (-r8) add the flag

-CUDA GPU compilation
+Double preceision CUDA GPU compilation
 ```bash
 make CUDA=1 DP=1
 ```

 To compile from scratch add a -B flag.
-(Necessary if you change in between parallelization settings like CUDA or OPEN-MP or none of these).
+(Necessary if you change in between parallelization settings like CUDA or OPEN-MP).

-## 6. Run the code
+## 4. Run the code

-### Linux

 Start by defining the required dimensions in the  mod_dimensions.F90 file, and compile.